tayomadein/fsnd-catalog/README.md

 * static/ - contains the necessary css files and media files.
 * templates/ - contains HTML templates for pages.
-* database_setup.py - Script to setup DB for our restaurants
+* database_setup.py - Script to setup DB for our catalog
-* populate_db.py - Script to populate our Restaurant DB with dummy data
-* finalproject.py - Main script that holds all the necessary information for our webserver and website to run
+* app.py - Main script that holds all the necessary information for our webserver and website to run

 ## Requirements
 * Vagrant